 Physical sessions are eschewed through the adoption of innovative 3D virtualization software that recreates entire garments down to fabric, fit and texture.
 This obviates the need for stakeholders to travel to be in the same room, as well as the creation of throwaway samples.
 These digital representations that have been stitched together from ‘digital patterns’ are then presented to retail partners on Conceptboard.

 “We were surprised with how quickly our teams were able to seamlessly adopt Conceptboard into their workflow.
 Conceptboard makes the entire collaboration process fluid, saving us time and resources so we can be as environmentally sustainable as possible.” – Isaac Korn, Director of Innovation

 End-to-end improvement in efficiency

-Perry Ellis International’s use of Conceptboard for collaboration, feedback consolidation and team presentations have resulted in shorter revision cycles, smoother handoffs and quicker turnarounds.
-Along with the tangible benefits of time and money saved the biggest benefit is a reduced carbon footprint and consumption of resources.
+Perry Ellis International’s use of Conceptboard for collaboration, feedback consolidation and team presentations has resulted in shorter revision cycles, smoother handoffs and quicker turnarounds.
+Along with the tangible benefits of time and money saved, the biggest benefit is a reduced carbon footprint and consumption of resources.

 Enable digital transformation

 Discover how other companies such as Siemens use Conceptboard to drive organizational change, improve collaboration workflows and increase productivity.
 Conceptboard is also a great tool to facilitate remote meetings and drive cultural change through the practice of Working Out Loud.